Chris44442/cyclone5_soc_fpga_config_tool/README.md

 ## How to use the tool

 Copy the tool from your host PC to the device, e.g. via SSH.
-On the device you need to have access to the rbf file, e.g. by mounting your SD card.
+On the device make sure to have access to the rbf file, e.g. by mounting your SD card.
 Run the tool.

-Showing you my copy and update script should give you a general idea, although you will most likely need to make changes if you want to use it.
-Copy the tool once:
+These are my copy and update script, they should give you a general idea, although you will most likely need to make changes if you want to use it.
+Copy the tool from your host PC to the HPS:

 ```